AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-knowledge-base.md

 **Salesforce**

-The follwowing configuration options are displayed for **Salesforce** as target:
+The following configuration options are displayed for **Salesforce** as target:

 | Salesforce  options | Description |
 | --- | --- |